 - quartzite wall tile for fireplace surround

-- orange/white geometric/trellis curtains (OR here’s a similar set for less $)
+- orange/white geometric/trellis curtains (here’s a similar set)

 - 9×12 wool flokati rug